pmcu/cu_gram/_alt/ta_f.md

 <strong>Nóta: Níl leagan ginideach do *cé* ann ach an oiread.</strong>

-### Pointí suimí
+### Pointí suime

-- Tá a fhios ag an chú, go bhfuil dúbláil sa leagan *a dh'* roimh ghuta, is é sin *do dho*.
+Tá a fhios ag an chú, go bhfuil dúbláil sa leagan *a dh'* roimh ghuta, is é sin *do dho*.
 Is cosúil dtarlaíonn a leithéid mar ghléas soiléirithe.

-- Tá clásail choibhneasta de dhíth leis an cheist a chur.
+Tá clásail choibhneasta de dhíth leis an cheist a chur.
 Fríd úsáid na gclásal is féidir abairt a neadú in abairt eile.
 A leithéidí seo:-

  - Is rud é --> (Is) cad(cad é) an rud é